mharen/mharen.github.io/_posts/2010/2010-11-14-arduino-day-14-simple-conductivity.md

 <h4>Next Steps</h4>

-I’ve got a lot of travel this week so doing projects will be very challenging…but we’ll see!
+I’ve got a lot of travel this week so doing projects will be very challenging...but we’ll see!